Boeing CH-47 Chinook: ACH-47A

-The ACH-47A was originally known as the Armed/Armored CH-47A (or A/ACH-47A).
-It was officially designated ACH-47A as a U.S. Army Attack Cargo Helicopter, and unofficially referred to as Guns A Go-Go.
+The ACH-47A was known as the Armed/Armored CH-47A (or A/ACH-47A) before being designated ACH-47A as a U.S. Army Attack Cargo Helicopter, and unofficially referred to as "Guns A Go-Go".
 Four CH-47A helicopters were converted to gunships by Boeing Vertol in late 1965.
 Three were assigned to the 53rd Aviation Detachment in South Vietnam for testing, with the remaining one retained in the U.S. for weapons testing.
 By 1966, the 53rd was redesignated the 1st Aviation Detachment (Provisional) and attached to the 228th Assault Support Helicopter Battalion of the 1st Cavalry Division (Airmobile).
-By 1968, only one gunship remained, and logistical concerns prevented more conversions.
-It was returned to the United States, and the program stopped.
+One was lost to an accident while grounded, one to self-inflicted damage during a poor landing and one to enemy action, leaving only one by 1968.
+Since transport demands prevented more conversions, the survivor was returned to the United States, and the program stopped.

 The ACH-47A carried five 7.62 × 51 mm M60D machine guns or .50-caliber (12.7 mm) M2HB heavy machine guns, provided by the XM32 and XM33 armament subsystems, two 20 mm M24A1 cannons, two 19-tube 2.75 in Folding Fin Aerial Rocket launchers (XM159B/XM159) or sometimes two M18/M18A1 7.62 × 51 mm gun pods, and a single 40 mm M75 grenade launcher in the XM5/M5 armament subsystem (more commonly seen on the UH-1 series of helicopters).
 Rare newsreel footage shows one of the aircraft in action supporting the 8th Cavalry Regiment during an ambush at Bông Son, South Vietnam.
 The surviving aircraft, Easy Money, has been restored and is on display at Redstone Arsenal, Alabama.

 CH-47B

-The CH-47B was an interim solution while Boeing worked on a more substantially improved CH-47C.
+The CH-47B was an interim upgrade while Boeing worked on a more substantially improved CH-47C.
 The CH-47B was powered by two Lycoming T55-L-7C 2,850 hp engines.
-It featured a blunted rear rotor pylon, redesigned asymmetrical rotor blades, and strakes along the rear ramp and fuselage to improve flying characteristics.
+It had a blunted rear rotor pylon, redesigned asymmetrical rotor blades, and strakes along the rear ramp and fuselage to improve flying characteristics.
 It could be equipped with two door-mounted M60D 7.62 mm NATO machine guns on the M24 armament subsystem and a ramp-mounted M60D using the M41 armament subsystem.
 Some CH-47 "bombers" were equipped to drop tear gas or napalm from the rear cargo ramp onto Viet Cong bunkers.
 The CH-47B could be equipped with a hoist and cargo hook.
 The Chinook proved especially valuable in "Pipe Smoke" aircraft recovery missions.
 The "Hook" recovered about 12,000 aircraft valued at over $3.6 billion during the war; 108 were built.